demis1997/multichain_bounty_Echidna/README.md

     }
 ```

+Let's see if we can check how much the balance is and disable the _vaultOnly so we can manipulate the other functions
 ```
     function transfer(address to, uint256 value) external override returns (bool) {
         require(to != address(0) || to != address(this));